Læsø

-Læsø ("Isle of Hlér") is the largest island in the North Sea bay of Kattegat, and is located 19 km off the northeast coast of the Jutland Peninsula, the Danish mainland.
-Læsø is also the name of the municipality (Danish, kommune) on that island.
+Læsø ("Isle of Hlér") is the largest island in the Kattegat, and is located 19 km off the northeast coast of Jutland, the Danish mainland.
+Læsø Municipality is the municipality of Denmark (kommune) on the island.
 The island is a location mentioned in several instances in Old Norse sources detailing Norse mythology.

 In a 2010 survey, readers of the Danish newspaper Kristeligt Dagblad voted Læsø as Denmark's second most wonderful island, behind only Fur.

 Name and Norse mythology

 The modern Danish form of the island's name, læsø, developed from Old Norse Hlésey, meaning 'Hlér's island'.
 Hlér (Old Norse 'sea'), also known as Ægir (also Old Norse 'sea'), is a jötunn and personification of the sea in Norse mythology whose nine daughters personify waves.
 Similarly, the Danish city of Lejre may also derive from Hlér.

 In the Poetic Edda poem Hárbarðsljóð, the god Thor comments that it was on Hlésey that he was attacked by (and so fought) "berserk women" or "brides of berserks" who had bewitched all of the men on the island.
 Thor details that, upon beaching his ship, the women battered it, threatened him with iron clubs and chased his servant, Þjálfi: